Navigating the NIST AIM Guidelines

 The Octopus Authenticator: Follows the NIST guidelines to the letter

-Secret Double Octopus technology provides all the solutions to address today’s threat environment.
-The Octopus Authenticator turns a user’s personal mobile machines into a cryptographic multifactor device, utilizes secure out-of-band data transfers.
+The Secret Double Octopus passwordless MFA solution provides all the necessary tools to address today’s threat environment.
+The Octopus Passwordless MFA turns a user’s personal mobile machines into a cryptographic multifactor device, utilizes secure out-of-band data transfers.
 With with this, any individual or group can achieve Level 2 Authentication Assurance (AAL2), the highest security protocol used outside of military and top-secret government applications.

 The Authenticator protects user identities from all the dangers outlined by the latest NIST guidelines :